regenerativeag/regenerativeag.github.io/docs/community-guide/growing-together.md

 You're welcome to share with us via text, pictures, videos, and/or links!

-## Leave a "reaction" on someone's post
+## Leave a "reaction" to someone's message

 Emojis can add a layer of connection on top of text.
 You can add a thumbs up 👍, face 😃, heart 💞, or any other reactions on others' posts to respond without posting, and let them know you liked what they shared.

-## Leave a comment or response to someone's share
+## Leave a comment or response

 Most of us share in hopes of connecting.
 Even just a small comment (e.g. "lovely flowers!") can be a meaningful point of connection with a peer.